tankTopTaro/GoShop-Backend/README.md

 ## BUGS | ISSUES
 ### Please list any bugs you encountered here.
-1. A bug is created that prevents user from adding the same item to the wishlist if it had been removed from the wishlist
+- [x] A bug is created that prevents user from adding the same item to the wishlist if it had been removed from the wishlist
+- [ ] A bug that prevents the user from removing item from Wishlist if the same item is also added to cart.

 ---